smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/README.txt

 See the TODO.txt file for the current state of the development.

+See Install.docx for installation instructions.
+You will need to get a clean dump of the database from SAHSU or create it yourself from sahsuland_dev

 WARNING: The RIF requires Postgres 9.3 to work.
 9.1 will not work, 9.2 may but is not tested.
 In particular PL/pgsql GET STACKED DIAGNOSTICS is used which is a post 9.2 option.

 Development History